RediSearch/RediSearch/docs/Query_Syntax.md

 ```

 This will search for documents that have "hello world" either in the body or the title, and the term "mydomain" in their url or image fields.

+## Numeric Filters in Query (Since v0.16)

+If a field in the schema is defined as NUMERIC, it is possible to either use the FILTER argument in the redis request, or filter with it by specifying filtering rules in the query.
+The syntax is `@field:[{min} {max}]` - e.g. `@price:[100 200]`.

+### A few notes on numeric predicates:

+1. It is possible to specify a numeric predicate as the entire query, whereas it is impossible to do it with the FILTER argument.

+2. It is possible to interesect or union multiple numeric filters in the same query, be it for the same field or different ones.

+3. `-inf`, `inf` and `+inf` are acceptable numbers in range.
+Thus greater-than 100 is expressed as `[(100 inf]`.

+4. Numeric filters are inclusive.
+Exclusive min or max are expressed with `(` prepended to the number, e.g. `[(100 (200]`.

+5. It is possible to negate a numeric filter by prependine `-` to the filter, e.g. returnig a result where price differs from 100 is expressed as: `@title:foo -@price:[100 100]`.
+However a boolean-negative numeric filter cannot be the only predicate in the query.

 ## Prefix Matching (>=0.14)